kragen/dercuano/markdown/rsync-message-base.md

 individual message.

-A key difference from the usual use of rsync is that the receiver don't want to delete messages that the sender doesn't have from their own database; instead they want the union of all interesting messages.
+A key difference from the usual use of rsync is that the receiver don’t want to delete messages that the sender doesn’t have from their own database; instead they want the union of all interesting messages.

 For this to be efficient, you want the ordering chosen for the